Finite time blow-up for a multi-dimensional model of the Kiselev-Sarsam equation: Introduction and main results

 To motivate this paper, we first review some existing results on the CCF equation and its natural generalizations.
 In \cite{[Cordoba-Cordoba-Fontelos05]}, C\'{o}rdoba-C\'{o}rdoba-Fontelos first showed the finite time singularity formation of solutions to \eqref{CCF} for a class of smooth even initial data.
 Specifically, the blow-up proof in \cite{[Cordoba-Cordoba-Fontelos05]} is based on an ingenious inequality for the Hilbert transform $\mathcal{H}$: for any $-1<\delta<1$ and any even bounded smooth function $f$ defined on $\mathbb{R}$,

 where $C_\delta>0$ is a constant depending only on $\delta$.
 The proof of \eqref{CCF-inequality} in \cite{[Cordoba-Cordoba-Fontelos05]} is based on the Meillin transform and complex analysis.
+In \cite{[Cordoba-Cordoba-Fontelos06]}, by establishing several new weighted nonlinear inequalities, C\'{o}rdoba et al. also proved the blow-up for positive, compactly supported initial data but that is not necessarily even.
+In \cite{[Castro-Cordoba]}, Castro and C\'{o}rdoba gave an simple short blow-up argument by considering even functions and by observing $\mathcal{H}(\mathcal{H}f f_{xx})(0)\geq0$.
 Based on completely real variable arguments, Kiselev \cite{[Kiselev]} proved that more general inequality below

 holds true for any $p\geq1,\delta>0$ and any even bounded $C^1$ function $f$ with $f(0)=0$ and $f'\geq0$ on $(0,\infty)$.
 In \cite{[Li-Rodrigo20]}, by using a pointwise inequality for the Hilbert transform, Li and Rodrigo gave several elementary proofs of the inequalities \eqref{CCF-inequality} and \eqref{nonlinear-inequality-H-Kiselev}.
 Silvestre and Vicol \cite{[Silvestre-Vicol]} provided four elegant blow-up proofs for the CCF equation \eqref{CCF}.
 In \cite{[Silvestre-Vicol]}, the authors also proved the finite time singularity of solutions to the fractionally transport velocity case ($\alpha$-CCF) given by